Clay-Devs/discordcss/README.md

 [![Run on Repl.it](https://repl.it/badge/github/Clay-Devs/discordcss)](https://repl.it/github/Clay-Devs/discordcss)

 (The discordcss.ml domain is still being hooked up, use [this](https://discordcss.hijsgeiprygfirh.repl.co/discord.css) for now, sorry about that D:)

-## NEW BOOKMARKLET!
-Epic new bookmarklet, get it [here](https://discordcss.hijsgeiprygfirh.repl.co/bookmarklet "POG")

 ## Setup
 Add the following in your website's <head> tag.
 If you don't have one, make one: